-In 2017 the Court utilized Residential Treatment Centers and Therapeutic Foster Care for a total of 1721 bed days for placements.
-(346 of those treatment days were at no cost to Holmes County)
+In 2018 the Court utilized Residential Treatment Centers and Therapeutic Foster Care for a total of

+1635 bed days for placements.

+(175 of those treatment days were at no cost to Holmes County)

 Ohio Department of Youth Services Facilities (ODYS) - ODYS is the Juvenile corrections system for the state of Ohio.
-It is statutorily mandated to confine felony offenders, ages 10 to 21, who have been adjudicated and committed by one of Ohio's 88 county Juvenile Courts.
+It is statutorily mandated that only felony offenders, ages 10 to 21, who have been adjudicated, can be committed to ODYS by one of Ohio's 88 county Juvenile Courts.
+Commitment is at the discretion of each Court's Judge.

-No Juveniles from Holmes County were committed to an ODYS Facility in 2017.
+No Juveniles from Holmes County were committed to an ODYS Facility in 2018.

-Detention
+Juvenile Detention

-◆ In 2017 Holmes County used 299.5 detention bed days at the Richland County facility.
+In 2018 Holmes County used 189 detention bed days at the Richland County facility.

-Following is a graphic illustration of detention bed day usage from 2007 through 2017.
+Following is a graphic illustration of detention bed day usage from 2008 through 2018.

-Please note that the detention usage from 2007 through 2010 was through Multi-County Juvenile Attention System.
+Please note that the detention usage from 2008 through 2010 was through Multi-County Juvenile Attention System.